bridge-school/personal-project-react/README.md

 # Bridge Personal Project

 ## Due Date
-Due by 9am on February 12th
+Due by 9am on May 13th

 ## Requirements